Virginia (SA)

 The level of residential development activity in Virginia was found to be higher than 90% of real estate markets across the country

 Virginia has recorded approximately 116 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 580 homes have been approved, with a further 63 approved so far in FY-26.
-On average, each dwelling built over these years has attracted approximately 2.1 new residents per year, indicating solid demand that supports property values.
+Between FY-21 and FY-25, around 580 homes were approved, with a further 63 approved in FY-26 to date.
+Each dwelling built over these years has attracted an average of 2.1 new residents per year, indicating strong demand supporting property values.

-The average construction cost value of new homes is $356,000, slightly above the regional average, suggesting a focus on quality developments.
-This financial year, Virginia has registered around $22.1 million in commercial approvals, indicating balanced commercial development activity.
-Compared to Greater Adelaide, Virginia has 125.0% more development activity per person, offering buyers greater choice and indicating robust developer interest in the area.
-The current new building activity shows 97.0% standalone homes and 3.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
-There are approximately 24 people per dwelling approval, suggesting an expanding market.
+The average construction cost value for new homes is $356,000, slightly above the regional average, suggesting a focus on quality developments.
+This financial year, Virginia has registered $22.1 million in commercial approvals, indicating balanced commercial development activity.
+Compared to Greater Adelaide, Virginia has 125.0% more development activity per person, offering buyers greater choice and reflecting robust developer interest.
+New building activity comprises 97.0% standalone homes and 3.0% attached dwellings, preserving the area's low density nature while attracting space-seeking buyers.
+There are approximately 24 people per dwelling approval in Virginia, suggesting an expanding market.

-According to AreaSearch's latest quarterly estimate, Virginia is forecasted to gain around 2,209 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Population forecasts indicate Virginia will gain 2,197 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development